wilsontelab/svx-mdi-tools/README.md

 Please read the _install.sh_ menu options and the
 [MDI installer instructions](https://github.com/MiDataInt/mdi.git) to decide which installation option is best for you.
-Briefly, choose option 1 if you will only run Stage 1 HPC pipelines from your installation.
+Choose option 1 if you will only run Stage 1 HPC pipelines from your installation.

 ```bash